immcantation/alakazam/docs/topics/readIgphyml.md

 collapse
-:   if `TRUE` transform branch lengths to units of substitutions, rather than substitutions per site, and collapse internal nodes separated by branches < 0.1 substitutions
+:   if `TRUE` transform branch lengths to units of substitutions, rather than substitutions per site, and collapse internal nodes separated by branches < 0.1 substitutions.